chowhan123/Wonderlust/README.md

-# ✈️ Wonderlust - Explore & List Unique Stays
+### ✈️ WonderLust - Explore & List Unique Stays

 **Wonderlust** is a **Full-Stack MERN-inspired web application** (built with Node.js, Express.js, MongoDB, EJS, and Bootstrap) inspired by Airbnb.
 It lets users **discover, list, and manage vacation stays** around the world.
 With features like secure authentication, image uploads, category-based filtering, and map integration, Wonderlust offers a **smooth and intuitive experience** for travelers and hosts alike.

----

 ## 🌟 Live Demo

 🔗 **View Deployed Project on Render**
 *https://wonderlust-ffz4.onrender.com*

----

 ## 🎯 Objectives & Scope